ypark9/yopa.page/content/blog/2024-03-17-Mastering-sf-CLI-In-Depth-Guide-to-sf-project-convert-source-and-mdapi-Commands.md

 ## Wrapping it up 👏

 The introduction of `sf project convert source` alongside `sf project convert mdapi` signifies Salesforce's ongoing commitment to refining the developer experience.
 These commands are not merely about format conversion; they represent a strategic approach to structured, efficient, and collaborative Salesforce development.
-Understanding and utilizing these commands allows developers to adeptly navigate the Salesforce development environment, ensuring project adaptability and future-readiness.
+I am still not sure why they pick the command name in the current way.
+This is for the another time I guess.
+Cheer! 🍺